TaraTritt/dn-auction-dapp/README.md

 );
 ```

 4. Deploy the contract to the Rinkeby Network. **Make sure to execute this command inside the ethereum directory.** This may take a few minutes to finish executing.
 Make sure to save the contract address generated.
+It will also be written to the ADDRESS file in the root directory

 ```shell
 node deploy.js